aashishvanand/Weatherstation/README.md

 ## Preparing the Pi for BMP180
 <ol>
+  <li> Connect the sensor to the Pi as shown in the circuit diagram </li>
   <li> The BMP Sernsors use I2C Communication Interface to communicate with the Raspberry Pi </li>
   <code> sudo apt-get install python-smbus</code><br>
   <code> sudo apt-get install i2c-tools</code>